Charme-Lee/CHALIS24038_PTO2502_GroupA_Charme_Lishivha_JSL03/README.md

 - ✅ Semantic HTML and well-commented JavaScript for easy maintenance
 - ✅Favicon Assets – SVG Icons

-### Updates & Enhancements:

-- \*\*Task Storage & Management:
-- \*\*Each task is stored as a structured object in an array, with a unique ID.
-Completed tasks are filtered and displayed using a filterCompletedTasks() function.
+### New Features:

-- \*\*Console Output:
+- Added Features
-- \*\*All tasks and completed tasks are logged clearly in the developer console for easy tracking.

-- \*\*Clean Code Practices:
-- \*\*Clear naming conventions and concise comments improve readability and maintainability across HTML, CSS, and JavaScript.

-* \*\*Prompt-Based Task Entry:
+  📦 Structured Task Storage: Tasks are stored as objects within an array for organized data management.

-  - \*\*Users can add up to three tasks by entering a title, description, and status.
-Input is validated for correct status (case-insensitive), with alerts shown if the task limit is reached.
+- ➕ Add New Tasks: Users can add up to three new tasks to the existing list.

+- 🆔 Unique Task IDs: Each new task is assigned a unique incremental ID, continuing from the last task in the array.

+- 📝 Prompt-Based Input: Users are prompted to enter title, description, and status, which are saved in the task object.

+- 🚫 Task Limit Alert: When the task limit is reached, users see an alert:
+  "There are enough tasks on your board, please check them in the console."

+- 🔍 Filter Completed Tasks: A dedicated function filters and displays only tasks with status "done".

+- 📋 Console Logging:

+-Logs all tasks to the console under a clear label.

+- Logs only completed tasks under a "Completed Tasks" section for quick access.

 ## 🛠️ Technologies Used